-While all of this means that we’re not necessarily Bitcoin maximalists at heart, it also doesn’t mean that we’ll blindly support any digital currency that comes across our way.
+While all of this means that we’re not necessarily Bitcoin maximalists at heart, it also doesn’t mean that we’ll blindly support any cryptocurrency that comes across our way.
 Having extensive experience and working closely with many of these currencies, we’ve frankly been quite disappointed with the majority of them.
 This spans from trivial design improvements, limited use case and market adoption concerns, to much more serious ones like lack of proper security or outright scams.

 So, while we are open to adding new currencies to our platform, it has to make sense to do so.